-- World-renowned art museum pursuing trademark and copyright claims
+- World-renowned art museum pursuing trademark and copyright claims related to unauthorized pop-up exhibition

 - Senior manager of federal contractor in DOJ investigation into security and compliance issues